heuralux/.github/profile/README.md

 ## Get in touch

-If there's a problem you think software might solve, I'd like to hear about it.
+If there's a problem you think software might solve, we'd like to hear about it.

 **[contact@heuralux.onmicrosoft.com](mailto:contact@heuralux.onmicrosoft.com)**